BlackRock Cofounder and CEO Larry Fink has changed his mind on cryptocurrencies over the years.

 “The other reason Larry is a powerful advocate IMO is that he's all about stocks and bonds.
 He's pro-humanity,” Balchunas said in a followup post.
 “I think when someone is 100% invested in btc/crypto it can scare 60/40 ppl, bc it comes off as a ‘doomsday bet against humanity' whereas Larry's saying hey just use a little as a hedge against govt debasement.
 This is much more palatable message and messenger (at least to the $30T advisor/boomer world).”

-“Bitcoin is not an instrument for hope unless you're hopeful you're gonna make a lot of money on it,” Fink said.
+“Bitcoin is not an instrument for hope unless you're hopeful you're gonna make a lot of on it,” Fink said.
 “But I look at it as a vehicle in which you're expressing your financial acumen, in something that you're more frightened of your existence.
 And I believe there's a great industrial use for it.
 And I think a lot of people are missing that.”